colestrine/NYSG/Controller/README-Controller.md

 ### Dependencies

 - RPi.GPIO, for GPIO pins communication
+- Other backup packes

 ### Attributes

-1. addr - this represents the I2C address for the sensor
+1. channel - this represents the GPIO pin channel
 2. register - this represents the register holding data relevant to the sensor

 ### Methods